ConnorJacksonBSU/321-Final-Project/README.md

 ## BTree Disk Description

 The root node is kept in memory, and is written to disk via a data file when the GeneBankCreateDataTree ends.
 GeneBankSearch Will find a created data file and then passes it to our BTree class which reimplements the file into a working BTree.
+The data file is an in order traversal of the BTree and the data that is required for reimplementation

 The block size is 4096 bytes.